 [Regulation 65 amended in Gazette 3 Sep 2010 p.
 4276-7.]

-66. Advertisement of sale by auction or tender
+66. CEO to advertise sale by auction or tender for royalty purposes

 Where the royalties payable under a contract of sale, permit or forest produce licence are to be established by public auction or by tender, the CEO shall advertise the proposed auction or sale by tender —